codesport/admin-panel/README.md

 ## Updates to JavaScript Via ES6

 React uses Javascript ES6.
 ES6 brings new features (e.g., the support of classes) to JavaScript that are common in traditional objected oriented languages such as C, Java, and Python.
 For the purpose of this tutorial, we will focus on the newly added `const` and `let` keywords as well as support for arrow functions `() =>`.
-React uses a [Babel](https://www.google.com/search?q=what+is+babel) to allow ES6 to be backward compatible with older browsers.
+React uses the [Babel](https://www.google.com/search?q=what+is+babel) transcompiler which allows ES6 to be backward compatible with older browsers.

 *[`let`:](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Description)* is a variable declaration like var, but it is "hyper-localized" and is limited to a given code block in which it is assigned.
 Conclusion: let is preferred to `var` due its granular, block-constrained localization which helps create more predictable code outcomes.